-Figure 6-60 shows the overall layout of the RA Capabilities & Status Structure.
+Figure 6-66 shows the overall layout of the RA Capabilities & Status Structure.

-Figure 6-60: RA Capabilities & Status Structure
+Figure 6-66: RA Capabilities & Status Structure

-Figure 6-61 shows the layout of the RA Capabilities & Status (RACapStat) Register at Byte Offset-04h.
+Figure 6-67 shows the layout of the RA Capabilities & Status (RACapStat) Register at Byte Offset-04h.

-Figure 6-61: RACapStat Register at Byte Offset-04h
+Figure 6-67: RACapStat Register at Byte Offset-04h

-Table 6-50 describes the RACapStat Register fields at Byte Offset-04h.
+Table 6-56 describes the RACapStat Register fields at Byte Offset-04h.

-Table 6-50: RACapStat Register Fields at Byte Offset-04h
+Table 6-56: RACapStat Register Fields at Byte Offset-04h

-Bit Location Register Description Attributes 0 RADiscRdyStat This field describes the Request Agent's Discovery Readiness Status.
-RO Ob: Indicates the Request Agent and its capabilities and control are not ready to be discovered and configured.
+Bit Location Register Description Attributes 0 RADiscRdyStat RO This field describes the Request Agent's Discovery Readiness Status.
+Ob: Indicates the Request Agent and its capabilities and control are not ready to be discovered and configured.
 1b: Indicates the Request Agent and its capabilities and control are ready to be discovered and configured.
-2:1 Reserved and Zero RsvdZ
+1 RAICap RO RAICap - Request Agent IO Coherent Capability.
+This field indicates if the Request Agent is IO Coherent and will not issue transactions that can allocate in a coherent cache.
+Ob: Indicates the Request Agent is fully coherent and can issue transactions that allow the associated cache line to be allocated in a coherent cache.
+1b: Indicates the Request Agent is IO coherent and will not issue transactions that allow the associated cache line to be allocated in a coherent cache.
+Note: For backwards compatibility the 0b setting indicates fully coherent.
+2 Reserved and Zero RsvdZ

 Bit Location Register Description Attributes 3 RAQACK This field describes the CCIX RA's Quiesce Acknowledgement status.
-Ob: CCIX RA not quiesced 1b: CCIX RA quiesced If the RA has Hardware Quiesce Acknowledgement (HW QACK) capability, as indicated by a RACapStat.RAHWQACKCap value of 1b, RACapStat.RAQACK is set by implementation specific methods.
-Software can choose to poll RACapStat.RAQACK instead of waiting for the <ra quiesce="" time=""> value to check RAQACK if RACapStat.RAHWQACKCap has a value of 1b.
-If the RA does not have HW QACK capability as indicated in RACapStat.RAHWQACKCap value of 0b, the following coguence is followed:</ra> RO value of 0b, the following sequence is followed: The RA sets the RAQACK bit to a value 1b after completing or detecting the following actions in this order: 1.
+0b: CCIX RA not quiesced 1b: CCIX RA quiesced If the RA has Hardware Quiesce Acknowledgement (HW QACK) capability, as indicated RO by a RACapStat.RAHWQACKCap value of 1b, RACapStat.RAQACK is set by implementation specific methods.
+Software can choose to poll RACapStat.RAQACK instead of waiting for the <ra quiesce="" time=""> value to check RAQACK if RACapStat.RAHWQACKCap has a value of 1b.</ra> If the RA does not have HW QACK capability as indicated in RACapStat.RAHWQACKCap value of 0b, the following sequence is followed: The RA sets the RAQACK bit to a value 1b after completing or detecting the following actions in this order: 1.
 The RA detects that the RA Quiesce Request (RACntl.RAQREQ) Control bit is set.
-2. The RA has not issued any Requests and sent and received all relevant outstanding Responses, for the duration of <ra quiesce="" time="">. <ra quiesce="" time="">. <ra quiesce="" time="">. <ra quiesce="" time="">. <ra quiesce="" time="">.</ra></ra></ra></ra></ra> 3.
-Following the transition of the RA Request (RACntl.RAQREQ in Table 6-48) control bit from 0b to 1b, the RA must take no longer than 2 <ra quiesce="" time=""> to set RAQACK.</ra> After 2 <ra quiesce="" time="">, CCIX Software detecting a zero returned for the RAQACK field indicates an error condition such that the RA was unable to reach a quiescent state.
-Following the transition of the RACntl.RAQREQ control bit from 1b to 0b, the RA must transition the RAQACK bit from 1b to 0b.</ra> 4 RAHWQACKCap This field describes the RA's Hardware Quiesce Acknowledgement Capability.
-0b: The RA does not have a hardware mechanism to achieve a quiescent state.
-1b: The RA has a hardware mechanism to achieve a quiescent state.
-RO 17:5 Reserved and Zero RsvdZ
+2. The RA has not issued any Requests and sent and received all relevant outstanding Responses, for the duration of <ra quiesce="" time="">. <ra quiesce="" time=""> is based on the value of ComnCntl2.QACKTimeScale and ComnCntl2.QACKTimeValue, described further in Table 6-12.
+3. Following the transition of the RA Request (RACntl.RAQREQ in Table 6-52)</ra></ra> control bit from 0b to 1b, the RA must take no longer than 2 <ra quiesce="" time=""> to set RAQACK.</ra> After 2 <ra quiesce="" time="">, CCIX Software detecting a zero returned for the RAQACK field indicates an error condition such that the RA was unable to reach a quiescent state.</ra> Following the transition of the RACntl.RAQREQ control bit from 1b to 0b, the RA must transition the RAQACK bit from 1b to 0b.
+4 RAHWQACKCap RO This field describes the RA's Hardware Quiesce Acknowledgement Capability.
+Ob: The RA does not have a hardware mechanism to achieve a quiescent state.
+15 - 1b: The RA has a hardware mechanism to achieve a quiescent state.
+17:5 Reserved and Zero RsvdZ